jtemplet/beets-web/README.md

 beet web
 ```

-Note: If you are tweaking the Javascript, you have to do a npm run-script build to update the bundle.js to view the updated code in the browser
+Note: If you are tweaking the Javascript, you have to do a 'npm run-script build' to update the bundle.js to view the updated code in the browser